-USA Love List was created during a road trip when the site's founder, Sarah Wagner, and her family were traveling from Pennsylvania to Michigan in their RV.
+USA Love List was created during a road trip when the site's founder, Sarah Wagner, and her family were traveling from across the country in their RV.
 Our staff loves travel and Fall is the perfect time to take in the changing sites of the beautiful landscapes across the country, especially on the East coast.
 See our list of nine luxury travel destinations in the USA we love.

 New England's Finest